Community Spanish Interpreter

 The Associate in Applied Science (A.A.S.) degree in Community Spanish Interpreter prepares students to enter the workforce as entry-level bilingual professionals who will provide communication access in interview and interactive settings.
 This program will also provide educational training for working professionals who want to acquire Spanish language skills.

-Certificate students are able to earn their certificate in one year (including summer courses).
-Once students complete the prerequisites, they should be able to complete the certificate in three semesters (one year) by taking 2-3 courses each semester.
+Certificate students are able to earn their certificate in one year.
+Once students complete the prerequisites, they should be able to complete the certificate in two semesters by taking 2 courses each semester.

 In order to have the best idea of exactly how long the program will take, it is recommended that you apply, have your transcripts sent for evaluation, and then follow up with your program advisor who can provide you with a personalized, semester-by-semester plan outlining the specific courses you would need to take.
 That plan would include an “anticipated graduation” date.

-Community Spanish Interpreter program courses are offered in a variety of formats, including online, in-person, and hybrid (both online and in-person).
+Community Spanish Interpreter program courses are offered in a variety of formats, including online, in-person, and hyflex.
+HyFlex courses give students the flexibility to choose how they attend each class meeting based on two options: (1) attend in-person at the scheduled meeting times or (2) complete weekly online activities by the specified due date.
 When program classes meet on campus, it is usually 1-2 days per week.
-Most online courses are asynchronous which means students are not required to be present online at a specific time.
+Most online courses are asynchronous, which means students are not required to be present online at a specific time.

 No, even though some knowledge of Spanish is always helpful, the program has a diversity of students with no prior knowledge of the Spanish language.
 Both types of students are successful in completing the degree or certificate program.